 The tidbits of useful information and list of excellent Internet sites offered here answer a multitude of questions concerning the complexities of foreign travel:

-The following websites provide a wealth of information targeting the international business traveler:
+The following websites/ apps provide a wealth of information targeting the international business traveler:

 U.S. Airports, arrival and departure schedules, parking, airport amenities, etc.